MarkWattsBoomi/TreeView/README.md

 ## State

-Create a State object or list of the type of the model data items.
+Create a State list of the type of the model data items.
+The state must be a list !!!

 ## Outcomes